tomasstorc/assessment-task/README.md

 ## Task 3 - Create virtual machine (VM)

-- Create VM with Debian operating system.
+- Create VM with Windows server operating system.
 - Choose best SKU for server that needs 2 vCores and 4GB of RAM.
 - VM should have access to VNET and should be accessible from the internet as well.